-Name and description Properties local-heap: Directory using the local JVM heap.
-Local heap directories and all contained indexes are lost when the JVM shuts down.
+Name and description Properties Local heap directories and all contained indexes are lost when the JVM shuts down.
 This option is only provided for use in testing configurations with small (trivial) indexes and low concurrency, where it could slightly improve performance.
 In setups requiring larger indexes and/or high concurrency, a file system based directory (see below) will achieve better performance.
-The directory will be uniquely identified (in the same deployment unit) by the @Indexed.index element none filesystem: File system based directory.
+The directory will be uniquely identified (in the none same deployment unit) by the @Indexed.index element filesystem: File system based directory.
 The directory used will be <indexbase>/<indexname></indexname></indexbase> indexBase: base directory indexName: override @Indexed.index (useful for sharded indexes) locking_strategy: optional, see LockFactory configuration filesystem_access_type: allows to determine the exact type of FSDirectory implementation used by this DirectoryProvider.
-Allowed values are auto (the default value, selects NIOFSDirectory on non Windows systems, SimpleFSDirectory), nio (NIOFSDirectory), mmap (MMapDirectory).
+Allowed values are auto (the default value, selects NIOFSDirectory on non Windows systems, SimpleFSDirectory on Windows), simple (SimpleFSDirectory), nio (NIOFSDirectory), mmap (MMapDirectory).
 Make sure to refer to Javadocs of these Directory implementations before changing this setting.
 Even though NIOFSDirectory or MMapDirectory can bring substantial performance boosts they also have their issues.